rodolfo42/rodolfo42.github.io/_posts/2014-04-08-better-way-to-process-long-streams-of-data.md

 2. `SELECT` again with a `LIMIT` clause (or `ROWNUM` if you're using Oracle; *argh..*)
 3. Repeat step 2 until the total of processed records matches `c`

-I was almost doing that, and then I realized I could do something much smarter.
+I was almost doing that for a task today, and then I realized I could do something much smarter.

 <!-- more -->

 ### Improving

+Basically, I discarded the notion of a total, since it may not be consistent due to the concurrency issues mentioned above.
+From there, I just needed some way to figure out when to stop processing.

-This one is something that applies when:
+This is something that applies when:

  1. You don't have/need a progress bar
  1. You have concurrency issues (e.g. when records are added/removed from the database while processing)

-Basically, I discarded the notion of a total, since it may not be consistent due to the concurrency issues mentioned above.
-From there, I just needed some way to figure out when to stop processing.
 So I just did this (pseudo-code):

 {% highlight javascript %}
 done = false